keptn-contrib/dynatrace-service/README.md

 ### Enriching Events sent to Dynatrace with more context

 The *dynatrace-service* sends CUSTOM_DEPLOYMENT, CUSTOM_INFO and CUSTOM_ANNOTATION events when it handles Keptn events such as deployment-finished, test-finished or evaluation-done.
 The *dynatrace-service* will parse all labels in the Keptn event and will pass them on to Dynatrace as custom properties.
-This gives you more flexiblity in passing more context to Dynatrace, e.g: ciBackLink for a CUSTOM_DEPLOYMENT or things like Jenkins Job ID, Jenkins Job URL ... that will show up in Dynatrace as well.
+This gives you more flexiblity in passing more context to Dynatrace, e.g: ciBackLink for a CUSTOM_DEPLOYMENT or things like Jenkins Job ID, Jenkins Job URL, etc. that will show up in Dynatrace as well.

 Here is a sample Deployment Finished Event:
 ```
 {